 Market corrections happen frequently, but predicting them is a tough business.
 Corrections can occur for a variety of reasons and no two corrections will look exactly the same.
-But investors should be prepared to encounter them and have a plan of action (or inaction) for dealing with them.
+But investors should be prepared to face them and have a plan of action (or inaction) for dealing with them.

 What is a Correction?